datacarpentry/spreadsheets-socialsci/episodes/02-common-mistakes.md

 ## <a name="info"></a> Entering more than one piece of information in a cell

-**Example**: You find one male, and one female of the same species.
-You enter this as 1M, 1F.
+**Example**: Your informant has multiple livestock of different types.
+You record this information as "3, (oxen , cows)" to indicate that there are three total livestock, which is a mixture of oxen and cows.

 **Solution**: Don't include more than one piece of information in a cell.
 This will limit the ways in which you can analyze your data.
-If you need both these measurements, design your data sheet to include this information.
-For example, include one column for number of individuals and a separate column for sex.
+If you need both these types of information (the total number of animals and the types), design your data sheet to include this information.
+For example, include a separate column for each type of livestock.

 ## <a name="field_name"></a> Using problematic field names
 Choose descriptive field names, but be careful not to include spaces, numbers, or special characters of any kind.
 Spaces can be